How to get your child’s sleep back on track after the summer holiday break

 Help them to feel sleepy:

-An hour before bed we recommend:
+An hour before bed:

 - Start thinking about your child’s bedtime 1 hour before you want them to be asleep.